gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

-# Teleport Jira Plugin Setup
+# Teleport Jira Server Plugin Setup
-This guide will talk through how to setup Teleport with Pagerduty.
-Teleport to Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.
+This guide will talk through how to setup Teleport with Jira Server.
+Teleport to Jira Server integration allows you to treat Teleport access and permission requests as Jira Task.

 !!! warning
     The Approval Workflow only works with Teleport Enterprise as it requires several roles.

+!!! note
+    Teleports tsh request workflow is synchronous and needs to be approved within 1hr of the request.

 <video  style="width:100%" controls>
   <source src="/img/enterprise/plugins/jira/.mp4" type="video/mp4">